Last Revised: October 04, 2024

 There are several avenues you can pursue for reporting a safety concern in your lab.
 You may fill out this webform on EHRS’s website.
 If you want to report the concern anonymously, you may do so using Penn’s Confidential Reporting and Help Line, P-COMPLY.
 BioRAFT users can also report lab and lab-building related safety issues, anonymously or non-anonymously, directly through BioRAFT by using ObservNow (Pennkey login required).

-3. Do I need to flush my emergency eyewash?
+3. Do we need to flush our emergency eyewash?

 4. How do I request more chemical inventory barcode labels for my lab?